#anyway . ridley

 6. Relying on such a trite, overused plot point to make up the emotional foundation of your sequel can only weaken your sequel and ruin the dignity of your original film.

 My final point is simply that Gladiator 2 could have been really well done.
 They could have done something original with it (or something totally off-the-wall like Russell Crowe's vision LOL).
-But I think Ridley Scott was banking on that nostalgia factor, and he chose a plot point that he knew would be easily marketable — the hero of the second film is the hero of the first film.
+But I think Ridley Scott was banking on that nostalgia factor, and he chose a plot point that he knew would be easily marketable — the hero of the second film is the son of the hero of the first film.

 We've seen it done literally hundreds of times, from Star Wars to Superman to Toy Story, and having that be the big reveal of Gladiator 2 is just lazy writing.
 To have Lucius trying to live up to the legacy of Maximus the hero would have been interesting.
 To have Lucius discover that he's the son of literally anyone else would have been interesting.
 To have Lucius discover that he's the son of Maximus is an eye-roll-inducing move that should have been trailer bait and nothing more.